deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 All of that notwithstanding, though, she was trembling.

-“You sure you’re ready?” he asked.
+"You sure you’re ready?" he asked.

-“I am.” she promised, and straddled his lap, grinding against him and making him acutely aware of just how little and thin the blanket was, knowing how close which bits of *him* were to which bits of *her*.
+"I am." she promised, and straddled his lap, grinding against him and making him acutely aware of just how little and thin the blanket was, knowing how close which bits of *him* were to which bits of *her*.
 There was a scent in the room he’d never smelled before, and it was having an